 Near Lowell in Kent County, Michigan — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-John Wesley Fallas House / John W. Fallas (approx. 0.2 miles away); Fallasburg Covered Bridge (approx. 0.3 miles away); White's Bridge (approx. 2˝ miles away); Alton Pioneer Village (approx. 2.8 miles away); Robert W. Graham Home (approx. 3˝ miles away); Smyrna (approx. 6.1 miles away); Saranac (approx. 7 miles away); The Roadside Table (approx. 8.6 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+John Wesley Fallas House / John W. Fallas (about 700 feet away, measured in a direct line); Fallasburg Pioneer Village (approx. 0.3 miles away); White's Bridge (approx. 2.8 miles away); Alton Pioneer Village (approx. 2.8 miles away); Robert W. Graham Home (approx. 3.3 miles away); Vergennes United Methodist Church (approx. 4.3 miles away); Smyrna (approx. 6.3 miles away); Saranac (approx. 7.1 miles away).
 Touch for a list and map of all markers in Lowell.

 Also see . . .

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Cameron Zwart of Belding, Michigan.
-This page has been viewed 345 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on May 11, 2012, by Cameron Zwart of Belding, Michigan. • Bernard Fisher was the editor who published this page.
+This page was last revised on March 24, 2022.
+It was originally submitted on May 11, 2012, by Cameron Zwart of Belding, Michigan.
+This page has been viewed 666 times since then and 54 times this year.
+Photos: 1, 2, 3. submitted on May 11, 2012, by Cameron Zwart of Belding, Michigan. • Bernard Fisher was the editor who published this page.